Schefflera-Arboricola/Quickdocx-12th-project-/README.md

 # Quickdocx-12th-project-
-Quickdocs helps the user to make large copies of a microsoft word document, in which you just have to change a small portion of text in each copy of the document, by providing samples, and it also enables the user to create their own samples and manage(or replicate) them. (example use: for making marksheets,certificates etc.)
+Quickdocs helps the user to make large number of copies of a microsoft word document, in which you just have to change a small portion of text in each copy of the document, by providing templets, and it also enables the user to create their own templets and manage(or replicate) them. (example use: for making marksheets,certificates etc.)

 Limitation : it only works for plain text(no text style or tables or pictures etc. are duplicated).